jptr218/jui/man/getting_started.md

 jui_window(const char* wname, int wtype, RECT wrect, COLORREF bg, HICON icon, HCURSOR cursor);
 ```

 Asuming you've setup the library correctly, you should get a new blank window appear on your screen.
-Next tutorial, we will start drawing onto it.
+Next chapter, we will start drawing onto it.